meshula/usd-godot/CONTRIBUTING.md

 ## Code of Conduct

-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) to foster an inclusive and respectful community.
+Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) to foster a welcoming and respectful community.

 ## Getting Started